For students, it can be hard to find the best information relating to the art of game design.

 Occasionally this takes the form of reviews, where advice to designers is provided in the context of a review of an existing game, but mostly they provide an exploration of game design elements without review or gaming context.

 It is written by two industry professionals and animated by a third.
-They also offer personalised advice if you get in touch with them.
+They also offer personalized advice if you get in touch with them.

 Popular post: Gamers Don’t have to Be Your Audience